cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 You can test this method yourselves.
 Consider a news event that's going on as you read this.
-Pick three news articles that cover the event, from three different publications.
+Pick two news articles that cover the event, from two different publications.
-Choose three publications that lie on different parts of the political spectrum.
+Choose two publications that lie on different parts of the political spectrum.
-Study those three sources, and ask the following questions:
+Study those two sources, and
+ask the following questions:

 1. How are the stories structurally coherent?
 Or not?
-That is, do the stories in the three articles make sense?
+That is, do the stories in the two articles make sense?
 Are they internally consistent?
 2. How are the stories materially coherent?
 Or not?
 That is, upon comparing them, do any of them leave out important facts?
 Do any of them respond to counterarguments (or alternate explanations that fit the data)?
 Do any of